-EXPENSE COST NOTES Housing \$150+ per week This will vary greatly depending on where you live and the type of accommodation you choose.
+EXPENSE COST NOTES

+Housing \$150+ per This will vary greatly depending on where you live and the week type of accommodation you choose.
 Food \$100+ per This is for a week's worth of groceries from the supermarket.
 Transportation \$25+ per week A weekly transport pass could save you money.
 The cost of transport will vary greatly depending on where you live.
 Utilities \$25+ per week If you share accommodation, the costs for utilities will (gas/electricity decrease per person.
-Mobile phone \$20+ per week This will vary greatly depending on your plan, international calls etc EXPENSE COST NOTES Medical \$50 per Your Overseas Student Health Cover (OSHC) will reimburse expenses consultation you for most costs, but you will need to pay up front.
+Mobile phone \$20+ per week This will vary greatly depending on your plan, international calls etc EXPENSE COST NOTES Medical ¢EO nor Vous Oversees Student Health Cover (OSHC) will reimburge Ivieuicai \$50 per Your Overseas Student Health Cover (OSHC) will reimburse expenses consultation you for most costs, but you will need to pay up front.
 Remember there are occasional costs (including consultations) that extend beyond the coverage of your Clothing Varies Most students bring clothes from home and purchase only a few items while in Sydney.
 Remember that weather in Sydney varies, so you should have some warm clothes in case it gets cold.
 Entertainment \$25+ per event Examples include a film, a dinner, drinks at the pub, etc.